freezy/android-seed/README.md

    only compiles test classes and not the resources).

 You should now be able to run tests by right-clicking on the test method.
-Be sure to choose JUnit for the Robolectric tests and Android test for the instrumentation tests.
+Be sure to choose JUnit for the Robolectric tests and Android test for the Espresso tests.
 You can also run the tests from the console.

 For Robolectric/unit tests, type: